Drea1989/Odie_robo_assistant/odie/actions/kill_switch/README.md

 ## Synopsis

-This neuron exits the odie process.
+This neuron exits the Odie process.

 ## Installation